AlexsLemonade/refinebio-examples/compare-processing/README.md

 For more information, see the [`Dockerfile`](https://github.com/AlexsLemonade/refinebio-examples/blob/master/compare-processing/docker/Dockerfile).

-You can run the entire pipeline, with the exception of generating the venn diagrams in `5-summarize_results`, like so:
+You can run the entire pipeline, with the exception of generating the Venn diagrams in `5-summarize_results`, like so:

 ```bash
 bash run_pipeline.sh